mthiesen/DeMoN/README.md

 * **Keyboard Layouts** - New keyboard layouts to cater for the United Kingdom and Italian language have been added.
 * **Serial Communication** - The DeMoN allows serial communications, but this is currently a Work In Progress.
 Tests have successfully sent a file from Amiga to PC, but not yet the other way.
 * **Extra Tools** - The DeMoN cartridge contains all the commands from the Action Replay 3 cartridge and the Aktion Replay 4 software.
 Further to this, several bugs have been fixed.
 Too many to list here, but a few DeMoN specific commands that have been added are:
-   ◇ flash: Used to upgrade firmware.
+  * flash: Used to upgrade firmware.
-   ◇ r: This is the ramdisk.
+  * r: This is the ramdisk.
 It can be accessed using R: as the drive in any of the file tools within the DeMoN console.
-   ◇ savecfg: Save your current config to the cartridge.
+  * savecfg: Save your current config to the cartridge.
-   ◇ resetcfg: Set config to default.
+  * resetcfg: Set config to default.
-   ◇ axfer: Sets up the Amiga to use AmigaXfer without the need of a floppy.
+  * axfer: Sets up the Amiga to use AmigaXfer without the need of a floppy.
-   ◇ ...plus many, many more!
+  * ...plus many, many more!

-For an up-to-date list of current tools and commands, visit https://github.com/dmcoles/ActionReplay5/blob/main/Complete%20Command%20List.txt
+For an up-to-date list of current tools and commands, see the [Complete Command List](https://github.com/dmcoles/ActionReplay5/blob/main/Complete%20Command%20List.txt).

 ## Build Your Own DeMoN Cartridge.